bynayt/CDMBootcamp2026/docs/info.md

 ## How it works

-Push the button
+Push the button.

 ## How to test

-Test the file
+Test the file.

 ## External hardware

-Test the file
+Test the file.